-It is acknowledged that the advent of Power over Ethernet (PoE) has offered a revolutionary way for IP telephones, wireless LAN Access Points, security network cameras and other IP-based terminals to receive power, in parallel to data, over the existing CAT5/5e/6 Ethernet infrastructure without the need to make any modifications in it.
+It is acknowledged that the advent of Power over Ethernet (PoE) has offered a revolutionary way for IP Phones, Wireless Access Points, security network cameras, and other IP-based terminals to receive power, in parallel to data, over the existing CAT5/5e/6 Ethernet infrastructure without the need to make any modifications in it.

 What Is Power over Ethernet?

 Power over Ethernet is a technology that enables the safe transfer of Direct Current (DC) electrical power along with data over standard network cabling.
 Both the data and the power may share the same wire, and each is independent and unaffected by the other.

 PoE System Architecture

 A typical PoE system consists of a Power Sourcing Equipment (PSE) and a Powered Device (PD) or several PDs.
 According to the IEEE 802.3af specification, PSE is responsible for inserting power onto an Ethernet cable.
 The PSE may either be an Endspan (PoE switch) or a Midspan (PoE injector).
 And the PD is a device that draws power from the PSE, which could be an IP phone, a WLAN access point or any other IP device requires power.